Maggie Rizer

-Maggie Rizer (born January 9, 1978, in Staten Island, New York) is an American model and an activist for AIDS-related causes as well as for Operation Smile.
+Maggie Rizer (born January 9, 1978) is an American model and an activist for AIDS-related causes as well as for Operation Smile.

 Early life

 Margaret Mary Rizer was born to Maureen and Kevin Rizer in Staten Island, New York.
 Her parents divorced before she was a year old when her father announced he was gay.
 A decade later her mother remarried, to John Breen, and she was raised in Watertown, New York.
 Her extended family includes four siblings: Julia, Patricia, Katie, and Jake.
 The family, who lives in upstate New York, appeared in a 2001 Teen Vogue layout.
 Rizer was fourteen when her openly gay father died of AIDS, and she has since become involved in AIDS awareness.